isomerpages/govtech-stp/_travel-and-health-control-measures/frequently-asked-questions.md

 Yes, travellers must complete their SHN even after they are tested negative for their [COVID-19 Polymerase Chain Reaction test (“PCR test”)](/health/covid19-tests/pcrtest) before departing to Singapore.
 You may refer to the illustrations [here](/health/shn) on the general duration of your SHN.

 #### 9. I am travelling with my child.
-Is my child be required to be tested for COVID-19 before entry into Singapore?
+Is my child required to be tested for COVID-19 before entry into Singapore?
 Are infants exempted?

 Travellers arriving from countries that require a [COVID-19 Polymerase Chain Reaction test (“PCR test”)](/health/covid19-tests/pcrtest) must do so if they are above seven years of age in that calendar year, i.e. born before 2015.
 Travellers whose children are below six years old in that calendar year, i.e. born in and after 2015, are exempted.